ckynlab/PipeIT/README.md

 - Step1: Torrent Variant Caller is performed with lenient parameters on the input submitted bam files.
 - Step2: Multiallelic variants are split, left aligned, trimmed and merged once again with the Biallelic variants using BCFtools and GATK.
 - Step3: Using GATK once again, all the variants are filtered by removing regions with less than 10 reads, mutations with less than 8 reads and with a tumor-normal allele frequency lower than 10:1.

-### Software requirements
-PipeIT only needs a working Singularity installation.
-Please visit the official website (https://singularity.lbl.gov/) for more information.

 ***